udaypratapy/PRODIGY_DS_03/README.md

-# PRODIGY_DS_05
+# PRODIGY_DS_03
-As an Intern, I have created and completed in 22-27 days in google colab as per the task of Prodigy InfoTech i.e., DATA SCIENCE ----TASK 5.
-Task : Analyze traffic accident data to identify patterns related to road conditions, weather, and time of day.
-Visualize accident hotspots and contributing factors.
+As an Intern, I have created and completed in 22-25 days in Jupyter Lab as per the task of Prodigy InfoTech i.e., DATA SCIENCE ----TASK 3.

+Task : Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.